shawnthompson/aaact-aatia.github.io/content/learning/en/from-awareness-to-action-leveraging-the-gc-workplace-accessibility-passport.md

 ---
 passportSection: true
-title: "From Awareness to Action: Leveraging the GC Workplace Accessibility Passport - Part 1"
+title: "From Awareness to Action: Leveraging the GC Workplace Accessibility Passport - Part 1 and 2"
-otherLanguageTitle: "De la sensibilisation à l'action : Tirer parti du Passeport d'accessibilité en milieu du travail du GC - Partie 1"
+otherLanguageTitle: "De la sensibilisation à l'action : Tirer parti du Passeport d'accessibilité en milieu du travail du GC - Partie 1 et 2"
 description: >-
   This is a dynamic, two-part workshop designed for managers to deepen their understanding of workplace accessibility and inclusion.